wasicse/TAFPred/README.md

 6. Protein Databases

     The tool depends on the nr and uniclust30_2017_04 databases.
 The database should be placed in the following directory structure.
+Alternatively, it is possible to pass the database path as parameters.

 ```
 project